odielijah/odielijah/README.md

 • React, Vite
 • Tailwind CSS
 • GSAP, ScrollTrigger, Framer Motion
-• Git & GitHub
 • Postman
-• Vercel, Netlify
+• Vercel, Netlify for deployment

 ---

 ### A Bit About Me

-• 💜 I enjoy blending creativity with technology
-• 🎨 I’m also passionate about fashion, content creation, and design
+• 💜 I’m passionate about fashion content creation
+• 🎨 I’m also into stylized drawing, I'm an artist.
-• 🚀 Currently focused on improving frontend engineering and animation skills
+• 🚀 I'm Currently focused on improving frontend engineering and animation skills
-• 🧠 I enjoy learning by rebuilding and experimenting with real-world interfaces

 ---